kenvnlol/Clutch/README.md

 —

-When the application starts for the first time, the database is automatically seeded with:
+When the application starts for the first time, the database is automatically seeded with a single clip.
-Demo Account

-Email:    clutchaccount@gmail.com

-Password: ClutchPassword123***

-Demo Clip

-A single clip is seeded into the database:
 Clip ID: 1

 Game: Counter-Strike 2

 Description: "Insane Donk highlight."

 How To Observe The Event-Driven Architecture